FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Datasets

 \section{Datasets}

-The following datasets were used in this work: \begin{itemize} \item \textbf{LibriSpeech}~\cite{panayotov2015librispeech} is a large-scale corpus of English read speech derived from audiobooks in the LibriVox project.
+The following datasets were used in this work: \begin{itemize}[topsep=0pt, leftmargin=15pt] \item \textbf{LibriSpeech}~\cite{panayotov2015librispeech} is a large-scale corpus of English read speech derived from audiobooks in the LibriVox project.
 It contains approximately 1000 hours of speech sampled at 16 kHz, with predefined training, validation, and test splits.
+License: CC BY 4.0.

 \item \textbf{LibriTTS}~\cite{zen2019libritts} is a corpus designed for text-to-speech research, constructed from the same source as LibriSpeech.
 It consists of 585 hours of transcribed speech with predefined training, validation, and test splits.
+License: CC BY 4.0.

 \item \textbf{Multilingual LibriSpeech}~\cite{pratap2020mls} is an extension of LibriSpeech to multiple languages, including English, German, Dutch, French, Spanish, Italian, Portuguese and Polish.
 It provides approximately 44,500 hours of transcribed English speech and about 6000 hours from other languages.
+License: CC BY 4.0.

 \item \textbf{VoiceBank}~\cite{valentinibotinhao2016voicebank} is a dataset primarily used for speech enhancement, including 11,572 utterances from 28 speakers in the training set (noise at 0 dB, 5 dB, 10 dB, and 15 dB), and 872 utterances from 2 unseen speakers in the test set (noise at 2.5 dB, 7.5 dB, 12.5 dB, and 17.5 dB).
+License: CC BY 4.0.

 \item \textbf{LibriMix}~\cite{cosentino2020librimix} is a dataset for speech separation and enhancement, created by mixing LibriSpeech utterances with noise from the WHAM!~\cite{wichern2019wham} corpus.
 It provides mixtures of two or three speakers at different signal-to-noise ratios.
+License: MIT.

 \item \textbf{VCTK}~\cite{veaux2017cstr} is a corpus of English speech recordings from 110 speakers with various accents.
 It is widely used for speaker adaptation, text-to-speech, and voice conversion tasks.
+License: CC BY 4.0.